-The University Libraries and Information Technology Services offer comprehensive library and technology support to the Brandeis community.
-For up-to-the-minute information on our services, please visit our website at www.brandeis.edu/go/LTS.
+The University Libraries and Information Technology Services have joined in order to offer comprehensive library and technology support to the Brandeis community.
+For upto-the-minute information on our services, please visit our Web site: lts.brandeis.edu.

 Library Services